 Schools, colleges and early years settings

-The Local Authority has been working closely with school leaders and health colleagues, following national guidance from government and Public Health England in order to ensure that schools are ready to welcome their pupils.
+The Local Authority continues to work closely with School Leaders and Health colleagues, following national guidance from Government and Public Health England.

 Schools will continue to work with families to secure full attendance from the start of the new academic year, with the reintroduction of mandatory attendance.
 Returning to school is vital for children's education and for their wellbeing.
 Time out of school is detrimental for children's cognitive and academic development, and this impact can affect both current levels of learning and children's future ability to learn.

 The government has provided information for parents and carers about early years providers, schools and colleges during the coronavirus (COVID-19) outbreak.